List of Intercity-Express lines in Germany: 79

 Line 79 connects Frankfurt (Main) with Brussels and operates in Germany on two high-speed lines: the Cologne–Aachen high-speed railway and the Cologne–Frankfurt high-speed railway.
 The first station beyond the Belgian border is Liège-Guillemins.
-The trains previously ran every four hours until services were intensified from December 2016 to run every two hours.
-On the edge of the day individual services stop at Limburg Sud, Montabaur, Siegburg/Bonn and Cologne/Bonn Airport.
-Occasionally the trains between Frankfurt and Cologne are coupled with those of line 78.
+Trains previously ran every four hours until services were intensified in December 2016 to run every two hours.
+Once a day the train stops at Limburg Sud, Montabaur, and Siegburg/Bonn.